thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

     end

 Run the spec again, and, our error has changed to `Missing template api/v1/events/update`.
-Like we covered in the last section, receiving a different error message is a good indication that the last change we made is bringing us closer to a passing test.
+As we covered in the last section, receiving a different error message is a good indication that the last change we made is bringing us closer to a passing test.

 We will address the view layer in the next section, but for now let's just create an empty file at `app/views/api/v1/event/update.json.jbuilder`.